guildai/guildai/guild/tests/uat/link-vs-copy-dep.md

     Hello
     <exit 0>

-We can test the linkedness of each file by modifying the project source `a.txt`.
+We can test the links of each file by modifying the project source `a.txt`.
 This highlights the problem with linking: changes to a project source implicitly change runs.

     >>> write(path(project_dir, "a.txt"), "Hola")

-Here are the three run files again:
+Show the three files - note the linked file has changed, as expected.

     >>> run("guild cat -p copy-default.txt")
     Hello